infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 );
 ```

-Now let's head to our Screen component and update the existing scrolling screen to use a KeyboardAvoidingScrollview instead of a basic ScrollView.
+Now let's head to our `Screen` component and update the existing scrolling screen to use a `KeyboardAvoidingScrollview` instead of a basic `ScrollView`.

 ### Update our Screen component

 In **src/components/Screen.tsx**

-Notice that we're already using a KeyboardAvoidingView in the main screen component.
+Notice that we're already using a `KeyboardAvoidingView` in the main screen component.

 ```tsx
 export function Screen(props: ScreenProps) {